 Ways to invest in physical gold

-Physical gold can be purchased from precious metal dealers, banks or individual sellers or retailers.
+You can buy physical gold from precious metals dealers, banks or individual sellers or retailers.
 Most people purchase gold bullion when buying physical gold for investment purposes.
-Coins are the most common style of gold purchases, but wafers, bricks and other forms of bullion are available.
 These assets are typically stored in a home safe or with a bank or other depository.

-- Gold bullion: Bullion can refer to any gold bar or ingot that is at least 99.5% pure (i.e., 995 parts per 1,000 fine gold).
-Gold bars are required to weigh between 350 and 430 troy ounces (11 to 13 kilograms), but ingots can come in a variety of sizes.
+- Gold bullion: Physical gold bullion can refer to any gold bar or ingot that is at least 99.5% pure gold (i.e., 995 parts per 1,000 fine gold).
+Gold bars are required to weigh between 350 and 430 troy ounces (roughly 11 to 13 kilograms), but ingots can come in various shapes and sizes.

 - Gold coins: You can find bullion coins as well as numismatic, or collectible, coins.
 Collector’s coins can sell for a higher premium than bullion because of their added numismatic value.
 However, it’s important to purchase through a reputable coin dealer if you want to invest in gold coins — you don’t want to wind up with a stash of gold-plated nickel.
-Popular gold coins include the Kruggerand, American Gold Eagle and Canadian Gold Maple Leaf.
+Popular gold coins include the Krugerrand, the American Gold Eagle and the Canadian Gold Maple Leaf.

 - Gold jewelry: Investing in gold jewelry makes sense because it holds value and is easy to liquidate.
-Like coins, jewelry can have added value based on rarity and craftsmanship.
-Some people prefer gold jewelry because it also doubles as a status symbol and can be passed down through generations.
+Like coins, jewelry might have added value based on its rarity and craftsmanship.
+Some people prefer gold jewelry because it doubles as a status symbol and can be passed down from generation to generation.

 In addition to buying physical gold, you can put your money into funds that hold assets related to gold, such as gold ETFs or futures contracts — or a retirement account backed by gold.
 If you have a stock trading account, you can invest in a gold fund on the stock exchange, such as the SPDR Gold Trust (GLD), which holds gold in reserve.
 Since the trust holds gold in reserve, its value is reflective of the price of gold.